uyha/uyha.github.io/source/random/settling_in_finland.rst

 Mobile contract
 ===============
-I went to Elisa (no pacticular reason, it was the roaming service provider for my german network, and it worked fine so I just went with it), and was planning to have a mobile contract but they required the Finnish ID, so I had to go home and wait for the Finnish ID to be done.
+I went to Elisa (no pacticular reason, they were the roaming service provider for my german network, and it worked fine so I just went with it), and was planning to have a mobile contract but they required the Finnish ID, so I had to go home and wait for the Finnish ID to be done.

 Finnish ID
 ==========